 #.
 Each of these segments is a URL component:

-Protocol - The protocol of an URL refers to the URL segment which defines which protocol for data transfer is used.
+Protocol - The protocol of a URL refers to the URL segment which defines which protocol is used for data transfer.
 In our case, we're using

 https://, signifying the HTTPS protocol.

 Domain - The domain, also known as the hostname of an URL refers to the proceeding section of a URL -

 Port - The port section of an URL is specified after the domain, preceded by

 :.
 Most of the time, the port isn't public, so you'll rarely actually see it in deployed applications, but very commonly in the development phase.